ome-zarr-models/ome-zarr-models-py/docs/index.md

 OME-zarr data are zarr groups that contain specific metadata in the zarr attributes metadata.
 `ome-zarr-models` models this with:

-- Classes that represent the different zarr groups (see the [datasets API docs](api/v04/datasets.md))
+- Classes that represent the different OME-Zarr groups.
-- Classes that represent valid metadata within these groups (see the [metadata models API docs](api/v04/metadata.md))
+- Classes that represent valid metadata within these groups.

+See the [API reference](api/index.md) for more information on how the package is structured.

 This package has been designed with the following guiding principles: